PUT-Motorsport/.github/profile/README.md

 ## PCB-oriented Articles

-In our repositories, you can find various electronic and software projects done in the electric era.
+In our repositories, you can find various electronic hardware, firmware and software projects done in the electric era.

 Check out these write-ups:
 - [Low Voltage BMS](https://github.com/PUT-Motorsport/.github/blob/main/LV_BMS-2022-article.pdf)